-Having recently worked on conserving and restoring Looking for Langston images from his extensive archive, he exhibited photographic works at Victoria Miro Gallery, London (2017), Jessica Silverman Gallery, San Francisco (2016) and Ron Mandos Gallery, Amsterdam (2016) with a screening of the film in its original 16mm print at Tate Britain.
+Having recently worked on conserving and restoring Looking for Langston images from his extensive archive, he exhibited photographic works at Victoria Miro Gallery in London (2017), Jessica Silverman Gallery in San Francisco (2016) and Ron Mandos Gallery in Amsterdam (2016) with a screening of the film in its original 16mm print at Tate Britain.